theobald-software/theobald-software.github.io/content/_en/xtract-universal/advanced-techniques.md

 ---
 ref: xtract-universal-04
 layout: page
-title: Advanced Techniques
+title: Advanced techniques
-description: Advanced Techniques
+description: Advanced techniques
 product: xtract-universal
 parent: xtract-universal
 childidentifier: advanced-techniques
 permalink: /:collection/:path
 weight: 4
 lang: en_GB
-old_url: /Xtract-Universal-EN/default.aspx?pageid=advanced-techniques

 ---

-The last chapter has shown parallel to the introduction into the table component some basic techniques, such as the design and execution of an extraction.
-This chapter now introduces additional aspects to enter more deeply into the possibilities of Xtract Universal.
+The section [Getting Started with Table](./getting-started-table) provides an introduction to the Xtract Table or View component and explains several basic techniques for defining and running extractions with Xtract Universal.

+The following section provides a deeper insight into more advanced techniques and aspects of Xtract Universal.<br>
 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}